LogoPixi’VN

 importInkText([inkText, ...])

-Now you can run the ink knot (or label) with Pixi’VN functions.
+Now you can run an ink knot (or label) using Pixi’VN functions:

 import { narration } from '@drincs/pixi-vn'